How to Tighten Loose Skin After Weight Loss

 Tip #4: Take Care of Your Skin

 Nourish and care for your skin.
 Daily exfoliation can help to remove dead skin cells and increase skin circulation.
 A hot bath with sea salts and minerals can improve skin tone.
 Skin tightening creams with herbal formulas and ingredients such as aloe vera, hyaluronic acid, yeast extract, soy protein, vitamin C, vitamin E and vitamin A can help to hydrate and increase collagen and elastin formation in skin.
+For more information about skin care after weight loss, read the Nutrition Diva's post on how vitamin E can help with stretch marks.

 Stay away from harsh detergents, such a sulfates in soaps, shampoos and dishwashing liquids, limit your sun exposure and stay away from tanning booths, and limit your exposure to hot and chlorinated water—all of these things will decrease skin elasticity.